hellocoop/wordpress/HOWTO.md

 button on the login form.
 After consent has been obtained, an existing user is automatically logged into WordPress, while new users are created in WordPress database.

-Much of the documentation can be found on the Settings > OpenID Connect Generic dashboard page.
+Much of the documentation can be found on the Settings > Hellō Login dashboard page.

 ## Table of Contents